leonardo-queiroz/janken/README.md

 v1.0:
 This project uses alert boxes to communicate with the player.
 A Graphical User Interface (GUI) will be created later in the course.

+To do:
+- Use responsive web design to display the page properly on different screen sizes.